JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - To move a file in the terminal - `mv FILENAME ../` for example.

 <strong>Using NPM</strong>
 - using NPM in the terminal to create `package.json` which is a file that will store the entire configuration of your project.
+Start with the new terminal - `npm init`.
 - We can't use common JS modules without a module bundler.
 - Never include the node modules folder when copying your project folder to somewhere else (because it is too huge).

+- Install `npm i parcel@2` for version 2 of parcel in the terminal after editing the package.json files. - adding under "scripts": - `"start"` and `"build"`.
+- To run the start of the script - `npm start` - which will call the 'start script'
 - Bundling using <strong>PARCEL</strong>: `npm i parcel --save-dev`.
 - `npx` is an application built into npm. `npx parcel index.html`.
 - Have a look at proper bundling on lecture 290 as quite confusing.
+Parcel can also translate CSS into SASS (which is a better way to store CSS for big projects).

 - Using <strong>Babel</strong> for ES5 - Parcel automatically uses it.
 Babel can only compile ES6 syntax.
 - We can polyfill these new features in our code.
 Babel used to do it, but now we have to manually import a new library - `import 'core-js/stable';` in the script or `npm i core-js`.
 This would import everything so leading to a large bundle size, otherwise you can do - `import 'core-js/stable/array/find';` if you are looking for the find() array method for example - but we usually don't do this.